 10. Adapt to Change

-The billionaire is well-known for changing his mind based on whatever needs attention at that moment or to quickly change course on projects.
-Elon Musk has an erratic sense of decision making, especially in reaction to things he reads on social media platforms, and can sometimes give his employees a breakdown.
+The billionaire is well-known for changing his mind based on whatever needs attention at that moment or quickly changing course on projects.
+Elon Musk has an erratic sense of decision-making, especially in reaction to things he reads on social media platforms, and can sometimes give his employees a breakdown.

 Did you know?
 Musk named one of his sons Xavier, after Professor Xavier from the X-Men, as he admitted.

-• Musk purchased James Bond’s submarine vehicle for near $1 million
+- Musk purchased James Bond’s submarine vehicle for nearly $1 million

-• Musk ran a club to pay lease
+- Musk ran a club to pay the lease

 FAQs

-Elon Musk helped to establish the electronic installment firm PayPal and established the rocket organization SpaceX.
+Elon Musk helped to establish the electronic instalment firm PayPal and established the rocket organisation SpaceX.
 He became CEO of the electric-vehicle creator Tesla.

-He started his career at the University of Pennsylvania in material science, Musk began considering making the plunge as a sequential tech business person with early victories like Zip2 and X.com.
-He was instrumental in making the organization that became PayPal.
+He started his career at the University of Pennsylvania in materials science.
+Musk began considering making the plunge as a serial tech business person with early victories like Zip2 and X.com.
+He was instrumental in making the organisation that became PayPal.

-He has invented Musk’s the Electric jet apart from starting new ventures, He is a great inventor too.
+He has invented Musk’s Electric Jet, apart from starting new ventures.
+He is a great inventor, too.

-Musk was brought into the world by a Canadian mother and South African dad and brought up in Pretoria, South Africa.
+Musk was born in the world to a Canadian mother and a South African father and was brought up in Pretoria, South Africa.